 Issue 11.
-Online education and the provision of comparable spaces, resources and services.
-Prior to COVID-19 forcing the college to become a virtual campus in March 2020, online share of enrollments grew from 35% in 2015-16 to nearly 50% in 2019-2045.
+Students accessing our classes and services online are not receiving comparable spaces, resources, and services as students who access them on campus.
+Prior to COVID-19 forcing the college to become a virtual campus in March 2020, online share of enrollments grew from 35% in 2015-16 to nearly 50% in 2019-20.
 Furthermore, while nearly half of all students continued to enroll in face-to-face and/or hybrid sections, the share of students who enroll exclusively online grew from about 25% to 36% over the same time period.
 As a college, we still have a long way to go in understanding the needs of students who do not come onto campus for instructional learning.
 As Foothill prepares to eventually return to campus, we cannot continue to define online students as if it is a student characteristic that does not change.
 Instead, online enrollment characterizes the learning modality at a given term.
 We need to learn more about the demographics and enrollment patterns of students who take online courses, and what resources they may need to successfully fulfill their educational goals.
 It will be important to look at the number of courses taken, and the purpose that online enrollment serves for students.
 Are they a concurrent four-year student taking only one course at our campus?
 Would students prefer to take some face-to-face classes but our scheduling does not permit?
 Are they a student who may not even reside in the Bay Area?
-Would strictly online resources and tools best suit the needs of these students or would they prefer a combination of inperson and online support services?
+Would strictly online resources and tools best suit the needs of these students or would they prefer a combination of in-person and online support services?
 Our college has an opportunity to explore the racial breakdown of different online-identified groups, whether they be fully online or hybrid, to reveal any nuanced experiences, trends, or gaps experienced in the online realm.